Information about Maryland for each letter of the alphabet.

-Maryland has many BRIDGES including covered bridges and railroad bridges, and toll bridges.
+Maryland has a variety of BRIDGES including railroad bridges, and toll bridges.
+The state also has covered bridges.
 The two spans of the Chesapeake Bay Bridge form the longest fixed water crossing in the state and are also among the longest over-water structures in the world.
 It is also the highest bridge in the state.
-Many of the bridges are on the National List of Historic Places.
+The Casselman River Bridge is a stone arch bridge built in 1813 and is among the oldest surviving bridges in the country.
+Many bridges are on the National List of Historic Places.

 The Province of Maryland was an English and later British colony in North America that existed from 1632 until 1776, when it joined the other 12 COLONIES in rebellion against Great Britain and became the state of Maryland.
 Each of the 13 colonies developed its own system of self government.